 Dr. Lori’s Work with Children and Animals

 One of Dr. Lori’s passions is supporting children to become more confident and proficient readers while helping them to develop the tools for success in life through increased compassion and empathy for animals and for all life on this planet.
 She has developed two 8-week programs: How Your Dog Can Help Your Child Read, Lead, & Succeed (an after-school program for children and their parents), and How Dogs Help Kids Read & Succeed In the Classroom (an in-classroom language-arts program).
-More information will be coming soon!

 Dr. Lori has served as a volunteer for the Pet Therapy Society of Northern Alberta and founded the Paws to Read with Tango animal-assisted literacy summer program at the Stanley A. Milner Public Library in Edmonton, Alberta.
 She was awarded the Government of Alberta Graduate Citizenship Award, the University of Alberta Graduate Student Community Service Award, and the Virginia Cummings Bursary for her dedication and service in her community.